-The Co-Teacher reports to the CDC Coordinator and plans, implements and evaluates developmentally appropriate and culturally sensitive activities, especially in the language of Chinese, in a team-teaching setting for two to five year old pre-school children in accordance with different funding requirements.
+The Substitute Teacher reports to the CDC Coordinator and plans, implements and evaluates developmentally appropriate and culturally sensitive activities, especially in the language of Chinese, in a team-teaching setting for two to five year old pre-school children in accordance with different funding requirements.

 DUTIES AND RESPONSIBILITIES

 Advanced Certificate or Associate’s Degree in Early Childhood Education or related field; Bachelors Degree preferred.
-Gateways Infant Toddler Credential level 4.
-Minimum of two years’ teaching experience in a setting with pre-school/primary grades.
-Chinese/English bilingual is preferred.
-Requires basic computer skills, e.g. word processing, Excel, internet, etc. Basic end-user level understanding and experience with Salesforce is a plus.
+S(he) has a Gateways Infant Toddler Credential level 4 and with a Minimum of two years’ teaching experience in a setting with pre-school/primary grades.
+Chinese/English bilingual is preferred, and requires basic computer skills, e.g. word processing, Excel, internet, etc.

 Internal Number: 1131

 CASL is the largest, most comprehensive social service agency in the Midwest dedicated to serving the needs of Chinese Americans.
 For 40 years, we have welcomed all who walk through our doors regardless of backgrounds, lifestyles, and needs: